dreamportdev/Osdev-Notes/02_Architecture/11_Keyboard_Driver_Implementation.md

 uint8_t current_state;

 void init_keyboard() {
+    // You'll want to do other setup here in your own driver:
+    // ensure the input buffer of the keyboard is empty, check which scancode
-    // Do other initialization stuff like: clean the keyboard buffer, identify the scancode set, enable the IRQ etc. current_state = NORMAL_STATE;
+    // set is in use, enable irqs. current_state = NORMAL_STATE;
 }